klaasmeinke/slack-rag-chatbot/README.md

 - Dynamically set which integrations to use from environment variables.
 - Improve Notion page retrieval.
 Not all Notion block types are supported now.
 - Improve Slack conversation retrieval.
 Currently, each message is a separate document (including replies).
-- Add integrations with more messaging apps such as MS Teams.
 - Add integrations with more knowledge bases (e.g. Github, Hubspot).